 Publication 551, Basis of Assets

-This publication discusses basis, the amount of your investment in property.
+This publication discusses basis, the amount of your investment in property for tax purposes.
 It discusses cost basis, adjusted basis, and basis other than cost.

 Publication 925, Passive Activity and At-Risk Rules

 This publication discusses the passive activity and at-risk rules that may limit the amount of deductible losses from a trade, business, rental, or other income-producing activity.

 Annual income tax return filed by citizens or residents of the United States.